JuanSoFly/ProtocolEphemeral/README.md

 ### Anti-Forensics
 - `user-select: none` prevents copying text to clipboard (except in the input box).
 - Context menus are disabled to strictly limit browser interaction.
-- Screenshot key combinations (PrintScreen, Cmd+Shift+3) attempt to trigger a clipboard clear and screen blur.
+- Screenshot key combinations (PrintScreen, Cmd+Shift+3/4/S, etc.) attempt to trigger a clipboard clear and screen blur.

 ## ⚠️ Disclaimer